 We have been sued, together with the 3M Company and approximately 30 other carpet manufacturers, by the Gadsden (Alabama) Water Works in the circuit court of Etowah County Alabama [The Water Works and Sewer Board of the City of Gadsden v.
 3M Company, et al, civil action No. 31-CV-2016-900676.00] and by the Town of Centre (Alabama) Water Works in the circuit court of Cherokee County Alabama [The Water Works and Sewer Board of the Town of Centre v.
 3M Company, et al, civil action No. 13-CV-2017-900049.00].
 Both cases seek monetary damages and injunctive relief related to the use of certain chemical compounds in the manufacture and finishing of carpet products "in and around Dalton Georgia."
 On motion of the defendants, the cases were removed to the U.S. District Court for the Northern District of Alabama (Middle Division) Case No. 4:16-CV-01755-SGC and Case No. 4:17-CV-01026-KOB.
-The lawsuits allege that perflourinated compounds ("PFC"), perflourinated acid ("PFOA") and perfluorooctane sulfonate ("PFOS") manufactured by 3M were used in certain finishing and treatment processes by the defendants and, as a consequence of such use, were subsequently either discharged into or leached into the water systems around Dalton, Georgia.
+Subsequently, the Gadsden Water Works filed a motion to have the case remanded back to the state court and such motion has been granted.
+The lawsuits allege that perflourinated compounds ("PFC"), perflourinated acid ("PFOA") and perfluoroctane sulfonate ("PFOS") manufactured by 3M were used in certain finishing and treatment processes by the defendants and, as a consequence of such use, were subsequently either discharged into or leached into the water systems around Dalton, Georgia.
 The Complaints seeks damages that exceed \$10,000, but are otherwise unspecified in amount in addition to injunctive relief and punitive damages.
 We intend to defend the matters vigorously and are unable to estimate our potential exposure to loss, if any, at this time.

-We are one of multiple parties to three lawsuits, all filed in Madison County Illinois, styled Sandra D. Watts, Individually and as Special Administrator of the Estate of Dianne Averett, Deceased vs. 4520 Corp., Inc. f/k/a Benjamin F. Shaw Company, et al No. 12-L-2032, styled Brenda Bridgeman, Individually and as Special Administrator of the Estate of Robert Bridgeman, Deceased, vs. American Honda Motor Co., Inc., f/k/a Metropolitan Life Insurance Co., et al No. 15-L-374 and styled Charles Anderson, Pltf., vs. 3M Company, et al, No. 17-L-525.
-Each lawsuit entails a claim for damages to be determined in excess of \$50,000 filed on behalf of either a former employee or the estate of an individual which alleges that the deceased contracted mesothelioma as a result of exposure to asbestos while employed by the Company.
-Discovery in each matter is ongoing, and tentative trial dates have been set for two of the cases.
+We are one of multiple parties to two lawsuits filed in Madison County Illinois, styled Brenda Bridgeman, Individually and as Special Administrator of the Estate of Robert Bridgeman, Deceased, vs. American Honda Motor Co., Inc., f/k/a Metropolitan Life Insurance Co., et al No. 15-L-374 and styled Charles Anderson, Plf., vs. 3M Company, et al, No. 17-L-525.
+Both lawsuits entail a claim for damages to be determined in excess of \$50,000 filed on behalf of either a former employee or the estate of an individual which alleges that the deceased contracted mesothelioma as a result of exposure to asbestos while employed by the Company.
+Discovery in each matter is ongoing, and a tentative trial date has been set for one of the cases.
 We have denied liability, are defending the matters vigorously and are unable to estimate our potential exposure to loss, if any, at this time.
+In August of 2017, the lawsuit styled Sandra D. Watts, Individually and as Special Administrator of the Estate of Dianne Averett, Deceased vs. 4520 Corp., Inc. f/ k/a Benjamin F. Shaw Company, et al No. 12-L-2032 was placed in the category of "special closed with settlements and bankruptcy claims pending" to all remaining defendants.